 Some of you might be familiar with callback hell.
-It’s when you have a lot of callbacks, and those callbacks register other callbacks, and other callbacks, and everything becomes one big spaghetti.
+It’s basically when you have a lot of callbacks, and those callbacks register other callbacks, and other callbacks, and everything becomes one big spaghetti of callbacks.

-A good solution in that situation is using Promises.
+A solution for making that situation better is Promises.
 You can think of Promises as convenient callback ‘containers’.
 They provide a cleaner interface for using callbacks: